Rohit-Neemwal/Bashtoon/README.md

   - Content loss

 #################################################################################################
 All  the other information is Given in the notebook.
-Please Download it.
+Please download it.